 Exploring the Old Town of Santiago on foot is a great way to explore the city.
 Its narrow cobblestone streets with beautiful old buildings, churches, squares, fountains, and parks are made for walking.
 There are many interesting buildings in Santiago make sure not to miss the main attractions: the Cathedral and Praza do Obradoiro, Abbey of San Martin Pinario, Praza de Quintana, Pazo da Fonseca, Pazo de Raxoi (City Hall), Colegiata de Santa Maria, University of Santiago de Compostela, Convent and Church of San Francisco, Alameda park, and many others.
 Pretty much the majority of the buildings in the Historic Center of Santiago are remarkable.

 If you visit the city in the peak season and want to explore it without tourist crowds early morning is the best time to do it, especially if it’s a Saturday or Sunday morning.
-You can join a guided walking tour to learn about the history of the city and its main attractions.
+You can join Historical Center Guided Tour with Official Guide to learn about the history of the city and its main attractions.